This is Part 7 of our 10-part series on the 10 Key Qualities and Habits of a Highly Effective Mentor. Read Part 6 here.

-These mentors often read a lot, whether it be journal articles, audiobooks, or podcasts.
+These mentors often read a lot, whether it be blogs, journal articles, audiobooks, or podcasts.
 Some may even contribute to subjects where they have developed some expertise and write their own articles.
 These are the mentors who are excited to share their knowledge with new people entering the field and take their roles seriously when imparting that knowledge to others.

 These individuals may also choose to share knowledge in team presentations or attend classes to further develop their knowledge and skills.
 They enjoy taking workshops and attending professional conferences provided through their membership in professional associations.

-Finding a mentor who is committed to such continuous learning is important.
+Finding a mentor who is committed to continuous learning is important.
 You want someone who truly believes in the power of professional development, regardless of where they’re at in their career.